kamax-matrix/matrix-appservice-email/README.md

 This bridge will pass all Matrix messages from rooms where E-mail virtual users are invited via E-mail, and all E-mail messages into the corresponding Matrix room.

-This software is currently in alpha phase and is not ready for production.
+This software is currently in alpha phase and is not ready for production: Your feedback and ideas are extremely welcome!
-Your feedback and ideas are extremely welcome - please help us by opening an issue or joining us on Matrix at [#mxasd-email:kamax.io](https://matrix.to/#/#mxasd-email:kamax.io)
+Please help us by opening an issue or joining us on Matrix at [#mxasd-email:kamax.io](https://matrix.to/#/#mxasd-email:kamax.io)

 # Features